| Title: | Tools for Tensor Analysis and Decomposition |

 a list containing the following

-a list of matrices - one for each mode - each matrix with num_components
+Ua list of matrices - one for each mode - each matrix with num_components columns

 T. Kolda, B. Bader, "Tensor decomposition and applications".
 SIAM Applied Mathematics and Applications 2009.